About the Jamaican Slave Names Project

 Thanks are due to many others in the Dartmouth community for their support and assistance, especially to Daniel Rockmore, Director of the Neukom Institute, and to Mark Boettcher and Richard Brittain in Research Computing.

-Keith McClelland, Digital Humanities Specialist at the Legacies of British Slaveownership Project, provided helpful comments on the structuring of the website.
+Keith McClelland, Digital Humanities Specialist at the Legacies of British Slaveownership Project, provided helpful advice throughout.

 Many librarians and archivists assisted with locating the material, including members of the staff at: the Dartmouth College Library; the British Library; the Huntington Library; the Bristol Record Office; Special Collections, University of Exeter; and especially Derbyshire County Archive, Matlock, Derbyshire, UK.